 Two-qubit gates are based on the exchange interaction between neighbouring spins.
-The exchange strength ($J$), which depends on the wavefunction overlap between participating charged particles, can be varied by changing the voltage detuning between quantum dots (asymmetric tuning)~\cite{Veldhorst2015} or by tuning the potential barrier between dots (symmetric tuning)~\cite{Martins2016,Reed2016, Shim2018}.
+The exchange strength ($J$), which depends on the wavefunction overlap between participating spin particles, can be varied by changing the voltage detuning between QDs (asymmetric tuning)~\cite{Veldhorst2015} or by tuning the potential barrier between QDs (symmetric tuning)~\cite{Martins2016,Reed2016, Shim2018}.
 Symmetric tuning is less sensitive to charge noise allowing exchange coupling operations at a sweet spot where the $J$ has zero derivative with respect to voltage detuning.
-The short-range nature of the exchange interaction and the preference for symmetric tuning, impose the tightest restriction on the gate layout as explained above: a quantum-dot gate pitch of the order of 70~nm and an exchange gate in the space between of adequate footprint to tune the exchange interaction by several orders of magnitude between the ON and OFF states (when $J/h$ should be much smaller than the single- and two-qubit gate speeds).
+The short-range nature of the exchange interaction and the preference for symmetric tuning, impose the tightest restriction on the gate layout as explained above: a QD gate pitch of the order of 70~nm and an exchange gate in the space between of adequate footprint to tune the exchange interaction by several orders of magnitude between the ON and OFF states (when $J/h$ should be much smaller than the single- and two-qubit gate speeds).

 Two-qubit gates can be performed in two distinct ways, either via exchange modulation or resonantly.
 Exchange modulation involves pulsing the exchange interaction.
-Depending on the pulse scheme a CPhase~\cite{Veldhorst2015} or a $\sqrt{\text{SWAP}}$ gate~\cite{Maune2012,He2019} can be implemented.
+Depending on the pulse scheme, a CPhase~\cite{Veldhorst2015} or a $\sqrt{\text{SWAP}}$ gate~\cite{Maune2012,He2019} can be implemented.
 In the latter case, a subnanosecond two-qubit gate has been demonstrated for P-donor spins in silicon~\cite{He2019}, emphasizing the speed advantages of gate-voltage pulses over resonant two-qubit gate schemes.
-Resonant two-qubit gates involve turning on the exchange interaction and performing ESR/EDSR on the coupled two-spin system to perform a CROT gate~\cite{Zajac2017,Huang2019} which has, to date, set the benchmark for two-qubit gate fidelity: 98\% in 5~$\mu$s~\cite{Huang2019}.
+Resonant two-qubit gates involve turning on the exchange interaction and performing ESR/EDSR on the coupled two-spin system to perform a CROT gate~\cite{Zajac2017,Huang2019}.
+CPhase gates set the benchmark for two-qubit gate fidelity: 99.5\% in 100~ns~\cite{Xue2021a}.